-oil in, oil out. but is it acne-safe? - UPDATED MARCH 2025
+oil in, oil out. but is it acne-safe? - UPDATED JAN 2026

 TOPICAL

-with dr. fulton's comedogenic ingredient research, we know of some oils that are definitely topically comedogenic if used neat on the skin (meaning, used on their own directly on the skin), or mixed in with other ingredients in a skincare product. these oils include coconut, avocado and soybean oils.
+with dr. fulton's comedogenic ingredient research, we know of some oils that are definitely topically comedogenic if used neat on the skin (meaning, used on their own directly on the skin), or mixed in with other ingredients in a skincare product. among many, these oils include coconut, avocado and soybean oils.

 you'll find most lip and mouthcare products - lip balm, lip stick, lip liner, and toothpaste - will contain some pore-clogging ingredient like coconut oil, cocoa butter, soybean oil, argan oil, or in toothpaste that's not an oil but still cloggy: carageenan.